morris/graphqlade/docs/server-side/performance.md

 ## Parser cache

-The GraphQLade execution argument parser uses an LRU (least recently used) cache with a cache size of 50 by default.
+GraphQLade caches parse and validation results in an LRU (least recently used) cache with a cache size of 50 by default.
 The cache size can be configured via `parserOptions.cacheSize`.